Chaitanya-Keyal/CRUx-Round3-Tasks/Task 2 - Spotify2YouTube/README.md

 - Subscribes to user's top artists on YouTube.
 - Creates a playlist for the user's top tracks.
 - Convert a Spotify playlist to a YouTube playlist and vice versa.
-- Obtain lyrics of a song on Spotify using corresponding YouTube music video's captions.
 - Likes the music video of a song on YouTube if it is liked on Spotify.

 ### Usage: